nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Put everyone on Heal/Support, swap Akihiko to Knock Down
 * Scan Seekers -> Cyclops
+* If you have Odin you can do the shield strat:
   * Keep shields up (Makarakarn has priority over Tetrakarn)
   * Goal is to kill the Seekers with reflected Maragidyne or Magarudynes (after Yukari's Wind Break)
-* After both Seekers are dead just keep Tetrakarn up and Rag down the Cyclops
+  * After both Seekers are dead just keep Tetrakarn up and Ragnorak down the Cyclops
   * Try to end on Odin
+* If you only have Bishamonten you can do the Ragnorak/Maragidyne strat
+  * Spam Maragidyne
+  * You can focus down the Cyclops first with Ragnorak if you like
+  * Diarahan whenever low

 Grind in Empyrean Section 2 with Akihiko and Mitsuru (bring Yukari if you want extra safety on Erebus)